codelearncreate/toolkit/src/collections/guides/preparing-the-co-design-activities.md

 category: planning
 description: Thoughtfully planned collaborative activities provide a starting point for exploration and innovation.
+metaImage: /assets/uploads/img_9020-1-.jpg
+metaImageAlt: "Kids sitting on the floor around a board and trying to design a customized grid on this board with paint and other craft materials. "
 overviewSection: For successful co-design with children with disabilities, start with tangible elements like basic prototypes.
 Plan activities with a scaffolded approach, gradually building on their capabilities.
 Leave room for